Edith Renfrow Smith

-Edith Renfrow Smith (born July 14, 1914) is an American woman who was the first African American woman to graduate from Grinnell College, in Grinnell, Iowa.
-The granddaughter of slaves, Edith at age 108 was designated a "superager" in a study by Northwestern University for her remarkable memory and longevity.
-At the age of 108, she was given an honorary degree from Grinnell College.
-There are also two spaces on the campus named in her honor.
-As of February 2023, Edith is still living in Chicago.
+Edith Renfrow Smith (born July 14, 1914) is an American woman and supercentenarian who was the first African American woman to graduate from Grinnell College, in Grinnell, Iowa.
+She is a granddaughter of slaves.
+At age 108, she was designated a "superager" in a study by Northwestern University for her remarkable memory and longevity.
+In 2019, at the age of 105, she was given an honorary degree from Grinnell College.
+In 2022, Grinnell College announced it would name a new residence hall in her honor.
+Renfrow Hall opened in the fall of 2024.

 Early life and family history

 Born on July 14, 1914, Edith Renfrow was the fifth of six children of Eva Craig and Lee Augustus Renfrow.
 The Renfrows were one of the few African American families in the community of Grinnell, a small rural town in central Iowa.
 Both Eva Craig and Lee Renfrow's parents had been slaves and were born into slavery.
 Lee's father, Perry Renfrow, was born into slavery in North Carolina.
-His mother, Elia (sometimes Alice) Anderson, was born in Gambia and brought to the Americas as a slave.
+His mother, Elia (sometimes Alice) Anderson, was born in The Gambia and brought to the Americas as a slave.

 NAACP article in "The Crisis"

 The story of Eva's mother, Eliza Jane, is told in a 1937 article in the NAACP publication The Crisis, entitled "Up from Slavery," written at the time of Edith's graduation from Grinnell College by Professor Milton Wittler.
-Edith tells the story of her grandmother, Eliza Jane, and the French man who fell in love with her when she was his slave.
-Edith is quoted as saying, "[he] made her mistress of his house, treating her with honor and affection.
+Eva tells the story of her grandmother, a slave girl, and the French man who fell in love with her when she was his slave.
+Eva is quoted as saying, "[he] made her mistress of his house, treating her with honor and affection.
 When children came he accepted them as his own and gave them every advantage, even planning for their complete education by a clause in his will."
 She tells the story of her grandparents sending their children north at the time their father grew ill, making arrangements to pay for their lodging and schooling.
 When he urged his wife to go with them, she refused to leave.

-Edith continued the story by telling of how her grandmother was forced back into slavery: "For on the death of her master, his brothers, who had no patience with his ideas, burned my grandmother's writ of freedom before her eyes and forced her back into slavery, dividing their brother's estate among themselves."
+Eva continued the story by telling of how her grandmother was forced back into slavery: "For on the death of her master, his brothers, who had no patience with his ideas, burned my grandmother's writ of freedom before her eyes and forced her back into slavery, dividing their brother's estate among themselves."

-The article tells how Eliza Jane was raised by Quakers in Ohio and later Iowa, where she met and married George Craig.
+The article tells how their youngest child, Edith's grandmother Eliza Jane was raised by Quakers in Ohio and later Iowa, where she met and married George Craig.
 Their daughter, Eva Pearl Craig, would marry Lee Augustus Renfrow and raise the six Renfrow children in Grinnell.